codinggilm/Dice-Game/README.md

 * If a player rolls a double 6, they lose both current AND total score.
 They lose everything and it activates the next player’s turn.

 ## Setup/Installation
-To view the app, click https://codinggilm.github.io/Dice-Game/ or copy https://codinggilm.github.io/Dice-Game/ to your browser and load it.
+To view the app, click https://codinggilm.github.io/Dice-Game/ or copy it to your browser and load it.

 ## Technologies Used
 * HTML